OrganismalSystemsBiology/faster2/README.md

 ## What is it?
-FASTER2 is a set of Python scripts that automatically identify sleep stages of mouse by analyzing EEG/EMG signals.
+FASTER2 is a set of Python scripts that automatically identify the sleep stages of mice by analyzing EEG/EMG signals.
 There is also a simple viewer of the analyzed data [signal_view](https://github.com/lsb-riken/signal_view) so that a user can visually inspect the results of FASTER2.

-FASTER2 is written from scratch and uses different algorithms from its predecessor; FASTER ([Sunagawa et al. in 2013](https://onlinelibrary.wiley.com/doi/abs/10.1111/gtc.12053)).
+FASTER2 succeeds many good concepts but is written from scratch and uses different algorithms from its predecessor, FASTER ([Sunagawa et al. in 2013](https://onlinelibrary.wiley.com/doi/abs/10.1111/gtc.12053)).

 ## Main features
 - Automatic sleep staging (REM, NREM, and Wake) of mouse EEG/EMG data.